 Selecting a Journal

 Bookstores feature an abundant selection of bound journals, artist sketch pads or a book with pockets for storing found items.
 Assembling a stack of blank paper between cover sheets and stapling them together is good enough for a young child’s first journal.
 Nature Detectives use pre-assembled blank sheets of paper and colored cover stock.
-Each set is punched with either 2 or 3-holes so the journals can be bound with ribbon.
-After students select their journal, they thread the ribbon, with or without help.
+Staple twice on the left side to bind each journal or hole punched with either (2 or 3-holes) and bind with ribbon.
 Then everyone decorates the cover before we venture outside.